hainayanda/Draftsman/README.md

 ### Drafted Stack

-`DraftedStack` is `Drafted` built specifically for cell which declared like this:
+`DraftedStack` is `Drafted` built specifically for a cell which declared like this:

 ```swift
 public protocol DraftedStack: Drafted {